sbhavana20/Rep1/README.md

 1. /score/name/<name>?max_count=&min_score=

-In this route name is to be provided along with query parameters max_count(maximum number of fuzzy name) and min_score(minimum score of the fuzzy name).We can set min_score to zero to get all possible fuzzy names.
+In this route name is to be provided along with query parameters max_count(maximum number of fuzzy name) and min_score(minimum score of the fuzzy name).
+We can set min_score to zero to get all possible fuzzy names.

 Example
 - /score/name/john?max_count=3&min_score=50